suverahealth/dev-challenge/README.md

 ### 1] Code
 First, the code: After you have gotten familiar with the app, [technical details of the app are below](#main-app-functionality--file-structure), we would like for you to choose **three** tasks from the list of frontend and backend tasks below.

-**Please choose at least 1 from each to make up your minimum of 3, and you must write at least 1 test.**
+**Please choose at least 1 from each of the following categories to make up your minimum of three.**

-Frontend tasks:
+Functionality tasks:
-1. add a section to the homepage which allows the user to filter the results according to **ONE** category that a reader might want to filter news by (e.g. topic, source, date, or ??)
+1. *Frontend*: add a section to the homepage which allows the user to filter the results according to **ONE** category that a reader might want to filter news by (e.g. topic, source, date, or ??)
-2. add at least 1 or 2 tests to the front-end web app
+2. *Backend*: add the backend functionality needed for users to be able to bookmark any headlines they want to read later

+Quality tasks:
-3. implement web accessibility on components
+1. *Frontend*: implement web accessibility on components

-Backend tasks:
-1. add an endpoint that will allow users to filter their top headlines by source
-2. make a performance improvement to the API as a whole
+2. *Backend*: make a performance improvement to the API as a whole

+Testing tasks:
+1. Add end-to-end testing on the frontend (e.g. using [Cypress](https://www.cypress.io/)), including at least 1 or 2 user-behaviour-driven tests
-3. add at least 1 or 2 tests to the backend
+2. Add unit testing on the backend (e.g. using [Jest](https://www.serverless.com/blog/unit-testing-nodejs-serverless-jest/) or [tape](https://www.npmjs.com/package/tape)), including at least 1 or 2 user-behaviour-driven tests

 *optional extra tasks:*
-If you find that you have time and would like to make the front-end app even nicer, you could tackle one of the following tasks:
+If you find that you have time and would like to make the app even nicer, you could tackle one of the following tasks:
-   - improve the functionality & design of the Article component (`src/components/Article.vue`) so that it is more intuitive to a reader
+   - (front-end) improve the functionality & design of the Article component (`src/components/Article.vue`) so that it is more intuitive to a reader
-   - improve the overall design of the homepage
+   - (front-end) improve the overall design of the homepage
-   - make the website SEO friendly
+   - (front-end) make the website SEO friendly
+   - (backend) improve error handling
+   - (backend) add the minimum required documentation a front-end developer interfacing with this backend might like to see
+   - (backend) write a load test for one of the endpoints (e.g. using [Artillery](https://artillery.io/docs/guides/overview/welcome.html))

 **Whilst we have provided both Vue and React versions, If you prefer, you are welcome to use your own/preferred front-end framework**, to ping the backend service.
 You are also welcome to **make any changes to the codebase that you would like to, as long as it is still functional.** Please remember that this is meant to take up to **3 hours in total**, and is merely an exercise, so we are not expecting the entire moon, just holistic improvements! 😬 😅